 - Violet EQ: SSL’s first new EQ design in almost 30 years.
 2-band high- and low- shelving EQ, each with ±9 dB of control.
 The low-end is stepped at 30-50-70-90 Hz, while the high-end is stepped at 8-12-16-20 kHz.
 Boom and fizz, anyone?

 - HF Compressor: A simple dual-control compressor for high-frequency content only.
 It can smooth out any harshness, or even go so far as to produce tape machine-style rounding of the highs.

 - Stereo Image: Uses M/S processing to affect the width and depth of a track.
 The Space knob boosts/cuts low frequencies from the sides at ±12 dB, while the Width control boosts/cuts all side signals at ±6 dB.

 - Transformer: The final tool in the SSL Fusion chain is a button engaging a 600 Ω, 1:1 transformer.
 This adds a bit of all that is good and holy in recorded music, including some low-end punch, harmonic richness, and top-end sheen.

-SSL Fusion is quite a versatile unit.
+The Solid State Logic Fusion Analog Master Processor is quite a versatile unit.
 If you record and mix entirely in-the-box, but want to add a bit of analogue heft to your individual instruments, groups, or master bus, the Fusion is an easy way to get a ton of processing out of a single piece of equipment.

 SSL Fusion isn’t cheap, necessarily—it goes for $2495 new.
 But, it’s incredibly effective and provides exactly what it claims to: Stereo Analogue Colour.